| |

 |

-Recent history suggests that United States Senate minority leader Tom Daschle was on
+INTRODUCTION Recent history suggests that United States Senate minority leader Tom Daschle was on

 the right track when he described the Agent Orange issue as an example of Nietszche's theory of eternal recurrence.
 Speaking